SRCF/docs/source/timeout/tos.rst

 .. warning::

-   Note that `the SRCF privacy policy <https://www.srcf.net/privacy>`__,which is more geared towards our other services, does not apply when using Timeout.
+   Note that `the SRCF privacy policy <https://www.srcf.net/privacy>`__, which is more geared towards our other services, does not apply when using Timeout.

 .. note::